difference between vector and scalar quantity

 Vector quantities, on the other hand, are physical quantities that have both magnitude and direction.
 Vector quantities can be represented graphically using arrows.
 The length of the arrow represents the magnitude of the quantity, while the direction of the arrow indicates its direction.
 Examples of vector quantities include velocity, force, displacement, and acceleration.
 For example, if we want to describe the velocity of a car, we need to specify both its magnitude (speed) and its direction (north, south, east or west).

-See also difference between a sea and ocean
+See also difference between mac book air and macbook pro

 Differences and Similarities: